Skip to content

 • The experimental flag decides whether the canvas primitive is processed at all.
 It is a feature-availability gate, not a security gate.

-• The --trust-canvas-extensions flag decides whether dependency canvases may deploy.
-Your own first-party canvas (in the root package you are installing from) deploys freely once the flag is on; only dependency-provided canvases need the trust flag.
+• The executables block decides whether dependency canvases may deploy.
+Your own first-party canvas (in the root package you are installing from) deploys freely once the flag is on; only dependency-provided canvases need approval.

-When a dependency canvas is blocked, APM prints a diagnostic naming the package, the canvas, the extension.mjs entry point, the deploy directory, and the opt-in flag.
-The same gate is enforced on offline bundle install (apm install <bundle>) and on apm unpack, so a vendored bundle cannot smuggle an executable canvas past trust.
+When a dependency canvas is blocked, APM prints a diagnostic naming the package and the canvas, and instructs you to run apm approve <pkg>.
+The same gate is enforced on offline bundle install (apm install <bundle>), so a vendored bundle cannot smuggle an executable canvas past trust.

 To make a canvas available in every Copilot session, install it globally so it lands in ~/.copilot/extensions/<name>/: